 We need to develop a template, an organizational framework on which to hang our writing.
 The template will not, of course, tell us exactly what to write.
-For that, we need the actual essay prompt, which we won’t see until we take the test.
+For that, we need the actual essay prompt, which we will not see until we take the test.
 We can, however, determine how to organize the information ahead of time, as well as the general kinds of messages we need to convey at various points throughout.

-The template should tell us:
+The template should tell us the following:

 - how many paragraphs to use